-The snippet is a single search result in a set of search results and generally consists of a title, a URL and a description of the page.
-The content of a snippet matches parts of the search query and you’ll see your keyword highlighted in the snippet description.
+The snippet is a single search result in a set of search results and generally consists of a title, a URL, and a description of the page.
+The content of a snippet matches parts of the search query, and you’ll see your keyword highlighted in the snippet description.
 Search engines often use pieces of your content to fill in the parts that make up the snippet.
-In most cases, search engines determine the best possible snippet for you, but you can try to override that by adding a meta description to your page.
+Search engines usually determine the best snippet for you, but you can try to override that by adding a meta description to your page.
 In this post, we’ll dive deeper into what is a snippet.

 The snippet is one of your most valuable pieces of online real estate.
 This is the doorway to your site, and you should make it as enticing as possible.
-You need people to click your link — without misleading them, of course.
+You need people to click your link — without misleading them.
 While search engines have the last say in how these snippets appear, you can give them options.
-If they deem these worthy, they’ll use it.
-Even Googles John Mueller says you should fill out your meta description:
+If they deem these worthy, they’ll use them.

 Regular snippets, rich snippets, and featured snippets

-The snippet in the screenshot you saw at the beginning of this article is a regular, static snippet but there are many variations to be found.
+The snippet in the screenshot you saw at the beginning of this article is a standard, static snippet, but many variations can be found.
 Search engines love to experiment with different ways of highlighting particular results within the search results pages.

 SEO title and meta description

-The snippet preview in Yoast SEO gives you a good idea of how your post or page might look like in search engines.
-Also, you can edit the SEO title if you want it to be something else then your regular page title.
-If you want you can use variables, so you can automate stuff.
+The search appearance preview in Yoast SEO gives you a good idea of how your post or page might look in search engines.
+Also, you can edit the SEO title if you want it to be something other than your regular page title.
+If you wish, you can use variables to automate stuff.
 You’ll also find the meta description field in which you can add the text you want to suggest to search engines to use.
 Learn how to make your site stand out in search results and how to write an awesome meta description.